Estimate the real cost of tapping into your equity by using our free reverse mortgage calculator.

 - Property value.
 Property value plays a role in how much you can borrow, because lenders normally limit their reverse mortgage loans in between 40 to 50% of property values.
 So, if your home is valued at $600,000, expect to get no more than $300,000.
 Borrowing any less is easier and some lenders have limits on the minimum amount you can borrow.

 - Estimated property growth rate.
 This is how much your lender expects your property to grow in value each year.
 Most lenders stick to an average of 3% growth per year.

-- Payment option.
+- Required payment option.
 Once you know how much you wish to borrow you have to decide if you want the money in the form of a lump sum payment or regular monthly payments.
 With monthly payments, you can choose the amount and the duration they go on for as long as the total amount falls within what you qualify to borrow.
 In case you receive monthly payments, find out if the lender charges interest on the money only after disbursing it.

 - Interest rate.
 This is the interest the lender charges against the money you borrow and varies from one reverse mortgage to another.
 Even a drop of half a percent can make a significant difference, so it’s important to take this into consideration when comparing your options.

 Interested in a reverse mortgage?
 Compare some options and get in touch with a lender